 Among these options, Penn's College House system is designed to enhance the undergraduate experience for all residents through faculty-directed, academically supportive environments that promote intellectual, social and recreational opportunities.
-In addition to the undergraduate housing provided by College Houses, Sansom Place East and Sansom Place West house graduate and professional students.
+In addition to the undergraduate housing provided by College Houses, Sansom Place West houses graduate and professional students.
 The College Houses and graduate housing follow the following guides for security and use: